Frequently asked questions about the Sanskrit engine

 What is the meaning of the Strength argument to the parser/reader?

 Our reader comes in two versions.
 The Complete version uses all possible participial forms of all roots and will recognize the so called nan compounds (nouns or adjectives using the privative prefix a/an).
 The Simplified version recognizes such forms only when they are explicitly lexicalized in the Sanskrit Heritage dictionary.
 Furthermore, only the Complete version allows vocatives.
-The default version is Simplified.
-It should be used first, since it is much more precise when it works than the Complete one, which may badly overgenerate.
-Thus the user should always attempt to read using the Simplified version, and switch to the Complete one only when the former does not find the intended analysis.
+The default version is Complete.
+The Simplified version may be used for teaching beginners on simple sentences without vocatives, since it is much more precise when it works than the Complete one, which may badly overgenerate.
+Once the basic competence on using the interactive interface is acquired, the user should switch to the Complete mode.

 Why does the system not recognize certain participial forms known to the stemmer?

 Our Simplified reader/parser does not use all the participles generated by the grammatical engine, and recognized as such by the stemmer, but only the ones that are explicitly listed in the lexicon.
-If you want the full generative power, press the Complete strength button.
+If you want the full generative power, use the Complete mode.

 What is the use of the contextual topic argument?